henophilia/hermesloom/README.md

 ## Disclaimer

-This readme was written using claude-3.5-sonnet within [Cursor](https://www.cursor.com/).
+This readme and most of this project's code was written using claude-3.5-sonnet within [Cursor](https://www.cursor.com/).